Gobi1616/School_District_Analysis/README.md

 ## Overview of the school district analysis:

 According to the school summary findings, 7 of the 15 schools are located at the district level, while the remaining 8 are located at the charter level.
 There are 15 schools in the dataset, with a total of 39,170 students.
-The average reading score for all students is 81.87, which is higher than the average math score of 78.98.
-When we consider that reading (85.80%) has a higher passing rate than math (74.98%), the overall passing rate is 65.17 percent.
+The average reading score for all students is 81.9, which is higher than the average math score of 78.9.
+When we consider that reading (84.7%) has a higher passing rate than math (73.9%), the overall passing rate is 64.1%.
 According to these results, students do better in reading than in math.

 ## Results: Using bulleted lists and images of DataFrames as support, address the following questions.